Biden plans to move fast on the pandemic and the economy

 “I think first of all, his Cabinet will be damn competent.
 Joe understands the issues, he understands government,” former defense secretary Chuck Hagel said Sunday.

 “Will we see some bipartisanship in the Cabinet?
 Maybe if he can make some of the right fits,” Hagel added.
 “You will see some bipartisanship in the administration.”
-Hagel was a Republican senator from Nebraska, where he served alongside Biden, who then joined the Cabinet of Democratic President Barack Obama.
+Hagel, a Republican from Nebraska, served in the Senate alongside Biden and later joined Obama’s Cabinet.

 It’s still unclear whether and when Biden’s transition team will gain access to federal agencies.
 That process can begin only after the head of the General Services Administration rules that the election results are final, enabling Biden’s transition team to expand its work and gain access to government funds.